 Leather seats are standard across the range and the front row seats are comfortable and adjustable in every which way.
 The steering wheel also adjusts to give most people their preferred driving position.
 The cockpit is adorned with leather as well as aluminium and dark wood with laser-etched detailing, created by the same people at Yamaha that work on guitars and concert pianos.
 It makes for a classy, understated environment.
 Build quality is good, but lacks some of the final edge of quality that makes Audi the king of solidity in this type of car.
 There are a few bits of plastic that feel a bit cheap, and one of our test cars developed a couple of annoying creaks, but overall it’s a solid and well-made place to sit.

 There’s no plug-in option, which means you can’t recharge the battery at home or at a public charge point.
 Instead, the battery recharges itself from either the engine, or through reclaimed energy from braking.
-It’s a well proven system in a range of other Lexuses and cars from Toyota (Lexus’ parent company), but with Volvo’s XC90 T8 offering a full plug-in option, it’s a shame that Lexus can’t match the latest technology.
+It’s a well proven system in a range of other Lexuses and cars from Toyota (Lexus’ parent company), but with Volvo’s XC90 and the Audi Q7 offering a full plug-in options, it’s a shame Lexus can’t match the latest technology.

 Although the combined power of the engine and motors is more than 300 horsepower, it’s far from zippy to drive.
 The electric motors add a bit of pep when you first put your foot down, but after that the petrol engine struggles.
 The experience isn’t helped by the CVT gearbox, which sends the engine revs soaring as it tries to find the right ratio.